- You should only focus on doing the essential things in life and drop the rest

 - That person earns a reputation that pushes them to keep on being successful.

-- This leads us to do more stuff – and becoming ineffective at them
+- This leads us to do more stuff – and we become ineffective at them

 - We become distracted